-Getting a positive dementia diagnosis can take a toll on a person reason why it is important for caregivers to identify ways on how to make a dementia patient happy.
+Getting a positive dementia diagnosis can take a toll on a person which is why it is important for caregivers to identify ways to make a dementia patient happy.

 Including them in Social Activities

 One of the ways to make a dementia patient happy is to identify ways in which they can have fun.

 This includes planning creative activities, games, and social activities that they can enjoy.

 When picking an activity, it is important to ensure that it is something that the person with dementia likes and can comfortably do.